 (1) Certain restatements have been made to the prior year's operating segment data to conform to the current year presentation, reflecting the realignment of the Company's corporate structure as previously discussed in this Note.

-(2) The 2017 period includes the operations of LDS, which was acquired in September 2016.
+(2) Includes the operations of LDS since the September 2, 2016 acquisition date.